 The Alternative: Professional Chat Software?

-Especially lean communication tools such as Slack, Hipchat or Hall are gaining more and more attention for web development teams.
+Especially lean communication tools such as Slack, or Hipchat are gaining more and more attention for web development teams.
 We at Usersnap like the three chat tools which is why I’d like to make a short comparison between the three of them.

-Slack vs. Hipchat vs. Hall – the fight of the pioneers
+Slack vs. Hipchat – the fight of the pioneers

-The need for easy to use messengers is huge, since traditional collaboration software got more and more complex and haven’t met the need of users.
-Slack, Hipchat and Hall are three of these tools that fight for being the next big thing in business communication.
-We took a closer look at these 3 chat tools: Read who’s winning the fight Slack vs. Hipchat vs. Hall.
+The need for easy to use messengers is huge since traditional collaboration software got more and more complex and haven’t met the need of users.
+Slack and Hipchat are three of these tools that fight for being the next big thing in business communication.
+We took a closer look at these two chat tools: Read who’s winning the fight Slack vs. Hipchat.

 Although all tools are widely spread among web development and software teams, they are also used by a lot of other industries too.
 The three tools offer a simple way to chat privately 1:1 with other colleagues or participate in open chat groups.
 These chat groups can be structured along the organizational hierarchy (e.g. chat groups for each department) or along projects (e.g. chat groups for each project).

 Hipchat also offers Voice- and video chats as well as screen sharing, which is quite a benefit since you don’t need to switch back to Skype.
-Hall integrates with Google Hangouts for audio and video chats.
-Slack on the other hand focuses primarily on text chats and aims for being the alternative to email communication.
+Slack, on the other hand, focuses primarily on text chats and aims for being the alternative to email communication.
 The three chat tools offer a variety of features which lets you improve the project communication and communicate in real-time.
 Slack, who just launched in the beginning of 2014, is more or less a browser-based messenger – so far there is only a native app for Mac OS X (besides the mobile apps) available.
 All three chat tools offer apps for Android and iOS which lets you stay connected even on the go.
 Comparing the three communication tools in detail, we listed the different features in the table below:

 We at Usersnap are using Slack at the moment as our primary chat messenger & communication tool, since we love the coolness of Slack the most.
 Concerning the range of features and the pricing model all three tools offer quite the same possibilities.
 Because of that there is no general answer which chat messenger is the right one for your business communication and collaboration.